emberjs/website/source/blog/2018-10-12-the-ember-times-issue-68.md

 Looking for your next challenge?
 We’re looking for contributors to help port over and rewrite content from [ember-cli.com](https://ember-cli.com/) as outlined in the [RFC](https://github.com/ember-cli/rfcs/pull/120).

-Choose a task, any task – we’ve got you covered!
-There are plenty of opportunities to contribute from picking a markdown file without any content and simply adding suggested headings to it – to completely working on a greenfield rewrite of the [deployments section](https://ember-cli.com/user-guide/#deployments).
-The idea is to empower new contributors by having up-to-date and clear documentation with the goal of wrapping up the MVP by the end of 2018.
+_Choose a task, any task – we’ve got you covered!_ There are **plenty of opportunities to contribute** from picking a markdown file without any content and simply adding suggested headings to it – to completely working on a greenfield rewrite of the [deployments section](https://ember-cli.com/user-guide/#deployments).
+The idea is to empower new contributors by having up-to-date and clear documentation with the goal of wrapping up the **MVP by the end of 2018**.

 See the full list on the [cli-guides-source Quest issue](https://github.com/ember-learn/cli-guides-source/issues/3)!